 A microwave should then be bought separately.
 Together, they give you all the choice you need to cook.
 Whether you’re going for a quick and easy ready meal or need to defrost some meat that you forgot to take out of the freezer, a microwave oven is extremely handy to have.
 Its speed and convenience can’t be matched.

 You’ll find all of our microwaves and conventional ovens in our cooking section.
+With Samsung Microwaves, Bosch Microwaves, Combination Microwaves and Microwaves Grills, there’s plenty of choice from top brands available on our website.
+Buy yourself a state-of-the-art microwave and save money with free shipping!
 We’ve got loads of different cooking appliances in all different shapes, sizes, colours and designs.
-Shop around and pick the best cooking solution for your kitchen whether that be a microwave oven, a built in oven or a range cooker.
+Shop around and pick the best cooking solution for your kitchen whether that’s a hob, a built in oven or a range cooker.
 There’s plenty of choice with products from market-leading appliance brands like Rangemaster, Smeg, Bertazzoni, Bosch and many, many more.